-Melasma is characterized by a darkened area that appears on the face, close to the cheekbones and forehead.
-It is very common in pregnancy and menopause, as it is closely linked to hormonal changes.
+Some homronal changes, which can happen with pregnancy or menoapuse for example, can lead to the appearance of skin blemishes.
+These are often seen on the cheekbones and forehead, and are also referred to as melasma.
 Hormones can actually irritate melanocytes, resulting in darker areas on certain parts of the face.
 These usually appear or worsen with sun exposure.

-Treatment: apply a high-SPF sunscreen daily and avoid prolonged sun exposure, as well as heat sources.
+Treatment: Apply a high-SPF sunscreen daily and avoid prolonged sun exposure, as well as heat sources.
 Avoid getting into hot cars parked in the sun or exposing the face to heat from the oven, for example.
 In addition, a cream or ointment may be used to lighten the skin.
 Hydroquinone may be indicated but should not be used for more than 4 weeks.
-Other options include Vitanol A, cream with acids like Klassis, or adapalene, for example.
+Other options include tretinoin creams, cream with acids like tranexamic acid or retinoic acid.

 Sun blemishes can occur in both light or dark-skinned people, and frequently occur following unprotected over-exposure in the sun.
 The most affected parts of the body are the hands, arms, face and neck.
 Sun blemishes more commonly appear after the age of 40, although they may also occur in younger people.

-Dermatitis is characterized by red blemishes on the skin.
-It is usually a result of an allergy, and can cause red to brown blemishes that itch.
+An allergic reaction can often cause dermatitis, which is characterized by red or brown blemishes on the skin that itch.
 Allergy-related blemishes may appear after the consumption of certain food (e.g. shrimp, strawberries or peanuts), after applying products to the skin (e.g. such as creams, perfumes or make-up), or after the skin comes in contact with certain objects (e.g. jewelry or watches).
 Learn about other common causes of red spots on the skin.

 Treatment: a steroid-based cream may be indicated and should be used twice daily until symptoms subside.
 It is recommended that you consult a dermatologist to formally identify the underlying cause, so that in the future you can avoid whatever triggered the allergy.